History of Medicine

 Healing the Nation: Soldiers and the Culture of Caregiving in Britain during the Great War, Manchester: Manchester University Press, 2005. (paperback edition published in 2011)

 Selected other publications:

-"Garden Landscapes of the Great War" in Nicholas Saunders and Paul Cornish (eds.), Conflict Landscapes: Materiality and Meaning in Contested Places, Abingdon: Routledge, Material Culture, Conflict and Modernity series, forthcoming.
+"Garden Landscapes of the Great War" in Nicholas Saunders and Paul Cornish (eds.), Conflict Landscapes: Materiality and Meaning in Contested Places, New York: Routledge, Material Culture, Conflict and Modernity series, 2014.